-Fleming's Fundamentals resources take the guesswork out of what to study, how to study, and how to demonstrate legal reasoning skills.
-When using Fleming's resources, you quickly learn how to develop and perfect the skills you need to succeed on all law school exams.
+Fleming's Fundamentals law school study guides take the guesswork out of what to study, how to study, and how to demonstrate legal reasoning skills.
+When using Fleming's first year law school outlines and other first year study resources, you quickly learn the law, how to prepare for law school exams, and how to develop and perfect the skills you need to succeed in law school.

-- Substantive law outlines that streamline the time it takes to learn the law;
+- First year law school outlines, that streamline the time it takes to learn the law;

 - Substantive law reviews combined with test-taking approaches and checklists that give you the methods, strategies, and techniques to learn and apply the law to facts;